 The 6 credits should be distributed over two (2) consecutive semesters whereby students will enroll in ED 695 for 3 credits the first semester and enroll in ED 695 for the final 3 credits during the second semester.
 Spring/Summer is considered by GVSU as one full semester and is therefore included as a consecutive semester.

-For students who need more time than the above-mentioned 2 semesters, to remain in good standing they must enroll in ED 696 for at least 1 credit, each semester until the thesis is complete.
+For students who need more time than the above-mentioned 2 semesters, to remain in good standing they must enroll in ED 696 for 1 credit each semester until the thesis is complete.

 The Guidelines for the Preparation of Theses and Dissertations, along with supporting electronic forms, are available on the The Graduate School's Thesis and Dissertation Information page.
 Candidates considering completing ED 695 should review these guidelines.